 Assessment is equally varied and will include coursework essays, case-study reports, group assignments, posters, presentations and exams.

 Applying, fees and funding

-Graduates from other disciplines with professional qualifications and experience in the sector will also be considered.
+Graduates from other disciplines and those with professional qualifications plus experience in the sector will also be considered.

 We accept a range of international equivalent qualifications.
 For information contact the ITS admissions team.

 IELTS 6.5 overall, with no less than 6.0 in any component.
 For other English qualifications, read English language equivalent qualifications.